HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/performance_tuning_kubernetes/base_portal.md

 ## Data Source Tuning

 DX Core Portal uses multiple database domains to store information.
-Each database domain has its own JDBC data source, so when tuning in the admin console remember to tune all the data sources.
+Each database domain has its own JDBC data source, so when tuning in the admin console, remember to tune all the data sources.

 ### Connection Pool Size